marktiddy/tailwind-blocks/README.md

 ## Starter

 There is a starter block configured that uses the RichText editor and has some attributes.
 It's probably best to keep this as boilerplate and clone it for other blocks

+## Reference

+This is a useful respository for block starters - https://github.com/zgordon/gutenberg-course/tree/master/blocks

+## Note

+If you're also developing a Tailwind theme you'll want to duplicate your tailwind.config.js extensions here so they show in the editor and enqueue your fonts for the admin too.